cyber6l/eCTHP-Notes/Section3/Module4/Event IDs, Logging, & SIEMs.md

     - Logon types provide context on how an account logged in, such as interactive, network, or service logons.
     - Logon IDs help track session information across different events.

+Logon Type	Logon Title	Description
+2	Interactive	Physically logged on.
+3	Network	Logged on from the network.
+4	Batch	For batch servers/scheduled tasks.
+5	Service	Service started by Service Control Manager.
+7	Unlock	Workstation unlocked.
+8	NetworkCleartext	Network credentials sent in cleartext.
+9	NewCredentials	Cloned token with new credentials.
+10	RemoteInteractive	Logged on via Terminal Services or RDP.
+11	CachedInteractive	Logged on with locally stored credentials.

 4. **Windows Event Forwarding**

     - Discusses centralizing logs from multiple machines for better monitoring and analysis.